Bill Hudson (British Army officer): The Failure of the Mission

 Hudson's attempts to persuade the Partisans and Chetniks to work together to fight against the enemy completely failed and soon the two groups were fighting each other.
 For months, Hudson found himself on his own, living a hardscrabble existence, evading the German and Italian forces who were occupying Yugoslavia, and fruitlessly attempting to end the civil war between the Partisans and the Chetniks.

 Poland

-In the last months of World War II, Hudson headed a SOE mission in Poland that was meant to liaison with the Home Army.
+In the last months of World War II, Hudson headed a SOE mission Mission Freston in German-occupied Poland (1939–1945) that was meant to liaison with the Home Army.
+The parachute drop into Poland was made on 26-27 December 1944.
+On 3 January 1945 Bill Hudson and his British SOE special Mission Freston met at the "Zacisze estate" near Odrowąż, Radomsko County near Radomsko with the commander of the Polish Home Army, General Leopold Okulicki.
+Bill Hudson had a long conversation in Poland with the commander of the Home Army, General Leopold Okulicki.
+Capt D.T.
+Bill Hudson wrote on 3 January 1945: "We met the Commander of the Home Army and our friend, Colonel Rudkowski [...].
+There were also several other people whose names and functions we did not have time to learn.
+The commander of the Home Army seemed to us a decisive, sincere and clear-minded man.
+His demeanor was calm and friendly.
+He knew many personalities from the London SOE office and stated that he commanded the 7th Infantry Division in the army of General Władysław Anders.
+We didn't know his name."
+After the Soviet offensive began in 1945, he received instructions from London that all members of the British mission were to surrender to the nearest Soviet command.
+The entire mission was arrested on Stalin's orders.
+They were imprisoned in a Soviet prison in occupied Częstochowa.
+They were released only on 12 February 1945, after the end of the Yalta Conference.
 Hudson's work was cut short when he was arrested by the NKVD, and he was imprisoned for a short time in the Lubyanka.
 Afterwards, he was returned to Britain.
+Hudson and his soldiers returned to Great Britain via Moscow, Odessa and the Middle East.

 Missing funds

 One of Hudson's tasks was to distribute British funds in order to pay for anti-Nazi fighters.
 He was given more than £80,000 in sovereigns and diamonds, worth over £1.75m in today's currency, which he partially buried in peasant villages.
 He later confessed that after the war, parts of the treasure were buried, with the aim of retrieving it on his own account when the war ended.

 Afterwards, while he was working for the army in Romania, documents show that Hudson recruited Stephen Zollner, a Hungarian Jew buying timber for the British government around eastern Europe, to retrieve the treasure.
 Zollner managed to acquire three parts of the buried treasure, and sent them to Hudson in a diplomatic bag.
 The Yugoslav authorities caught him, however, and Zollner confessed everything.